quantnetwork/blockchain-developer-exercises-foundations/Exercise7.md

 node examples/transaction-creation/submit-transactions.js password=MY_PASSWORD fundingTx=MY_BITCOIN_FUNDING_TX
 ```

-Note that an extra command line parameter is required, which is a bitcoin transaction that you have received from the bitcoin faucet and includes an unspent transaction output that you have not yet used.
+Note that an extra command line parameter is required, which is a bitcoin transaction that you have received from the bitcoin faucet and includes an unspent transaction output that you have *not yet used*.

 You will see in the example script that we are using: